Consensys/0x-review/report/3_general_findings.md

 Lock the pragmas to a specific version in all contracts that will be deployed.

-Prefer a more "mature" version of the compiler than using the latest most recent compiler released: reduces the risk of encountering new compiler bugs.
+Prefer a more "mature" version of the compiler than using the latest most recent compiler released: this reduces the risk of encountering new compiler bugs.

 **Resolution** [pull/117](https://github.com/0xProject/contracts/pull/117)

 0.4.11 compiler version will be used.
-This is a sensible choice as 0.4.11 has been in the wild for a couple of months (as opposed to 0.4.14 that has been out for 2 weeks).
+This is a reasonable choice as 0.4.11 has been in the wild for a couple of months (as opposed to 0.4.14 that has been out for 2 weeks).
 <br/><br/><br/>